FireSoul1/408Proj/README.md

 You can run the backend with `java -jar target/backend-0.0.1-SNAPSHOT.jar` Then navigate to *localhost:8080* in your web browser.

+### Tests

+* `npm test` will run all test suites

+The output will show in your terminal.
+If the snapshot tests do not pass, delete the old snapshots that are files that end in .snap and then re-run the tests.

 ### Recommended Workflow

 First, install all necessary dependencies with `npm install` and `mvn install`.